cesarvr/EFK-Stack-OSE3/Readme.md

 #### getBunyanLogger

-Handle the instanciation and configuration of [Bunyan](https://github.com/trentm/node-bunyan) Logger API, I prefer this one because is almost zero-configuration needed and ready to work.
+Handle the instanciation and configuration of [Bunyan](https://github.com/trentm/node-bunyan) Logger API, - *I prefer this one because is almost zero-configuration needed and ready to work*.

 #### getWinstonLogger